openjs-foundation/summit/README.md

-# Node.js Collaborator Summit
+# OpenJS Foundation Collaborator Summit

-The Node.js Foundation hosts regular summits for active contributors to the node.js project, this repository is being used to organize them.
+The OpenJS Foundation hosts regular summits for active contributors to the foundation projects, this repository is being used to organize them.

+## Upcoming Events
+- Dec 13-14 2019, Montreal, Canada

+## Planning Meetings

+Every 2 weeks on Tuesday, until Dec 10, 2019
+7:00 – 7:30pm CEST

+Join via Google Hangout: https://meet.google.com/isf-dbpw-nyz Everyone is welcome!

 ## Cost
 Free!

 Although the summits may be coordinated with other events/conferences, you do not need to pay/attend those events to participate in a summit.
 We also have travel funds for individual members of the Node.js foundation (e.g. Node.js core collaborators) to cover their travel expenses.
-See [the documentation on travel funds](https://github.com/nodejs/admin/blob/master/MEMBER_TRAVEL_FUND.md) for details.
+See [the documentation on travel funds](https://github.com/openjs-foundation/cross-project-council/tree/master/proposals/stage-2/TRAVEL_FUND#openjs-travel-fund) for details.

 ## Upcoming Events
 - [Dec 13-14 2019, Montreal, Canada](https://github.com/openjs-foundation/summit/issues/202)